 Even if the liner doesn’t dissolve the glue immediately, it creates a hygiene hazard.

 Mechanism: Waxy eyeliners (pencils and gels) are sticky.
-They trap dead skin cells, pollen, and sebum right at the follicle base.
+They challenge dead skin cells, pollen, and sebum right at the follicle base.

 Consequence: This sludge creates a physical barrier that prevents Lash Shampoo from cleaning the roots effectively, leading to Blepharitis and poor retention for future fills because the new glue cannot bond to a dirty lash.